Fadyazmy/doi-blog/content/blog/week-10/index.md

 ### <a name="howAmIfeeling"></a> How I'm feeling so far

 I'm feeling a little stretched thin this week.
 I've started a summer school course last week, and the pace has picked up significantly lately.
-I've also started to make sure I go out for an hour's worth of walk every day to make sure I keep healthy at home.
+I've also started to make sure I walk/run for an hour every day to make sure I keep healthy at home.

 This week's design assignment has also been a bit challenging for me, because I've never done a mid-fi before.
 The assignment became a lot easier when Devin suggested to screenshot some of the screens that I find relevant and start drawing over them on Figma.